In this lesson, we will learn

 To get the area of a trapezoid, we sum the length of the parallel sides and multiply that with half of the height.
 Remember that the height needs to be perpendicular to the parallel sides.

-Worksheet to calculate area of polygons
+Worksheet to calculate area of polygons.

 A regular polygon is a polygon where all the sides are the same length and all the angles are equal.

-The apothem of a regular polygon is a line segment from the centre of the polygon to the midpoint of one of its sides.
+The apothem of a regular polygon is a line segment from the center of the polygon to the midpoint of one of its sides.
 The area of any regular polygon is equal to half of the product of the perimeter and the apothem.

-where p is the perimeter and a is the apothem
+Area of regular polygon = where p is the perimeter and a is the apothem.

 We welcome your feedback, comments and questions about this site or page.
 Please submit your feedback or enquiries via our Feedback page.